voltraco/dml/README.md

 Date created
 Number id

-String name {
+String name
-  required true // this is a comment gt 2 "Must be greater than 2 characters" lte 256 "Must be less than or equal to 256 characters" }
+  require // this is a comment
+  gt 2 "Must be greater than 2 characters" lte 256 "Must be less than or equal to 256 characters"

-String bio "A bio must be a string" {
-  lte 140 "A bio must fit into a tweet"
+String bio "A bio must be a string" lte 140 "A bio must fit into a tweet"
-}

 Boolean accountType
 ```